 For June 9th, International Archives Day, ATD Fourth World International, in conjunction with the Joseph Wresinski Archives and Research Centre, is highlighting ATD’s work related to archiving and documenting the history of those in deep poverty.

 In 2017, ATD Fourth World organized the Stop Poverty Campaign to mark a number of important anniversaries in its history.
-One event in particular highlighted the Joseph Wresinski Centre‘s unique contribution to the struggle against poverty.
+One event in particular highlighted the Joseph Wresinski Archives and Research Centre‘s unique contribution to the struggle against poverty.

 Collecting files of reference documents by Wresinski and other ATD members on the following topics: knowledge about poverty, culture, human rights, societal challenges, violence, oral and written history, and ATD’s involvement with people in poverty.
 All documents were available in the symposium reading room.